PhilterPaper/Perl-SVG-Reader/README.md

 A Perl library to facilitate the reading of SVG files for the purpose of using their data in other programs

+## Going Away!

+On or after June 1, 2025, I plan to delete the GitHub repository for SVG::Reader.
+I have found Johan Vroman's _SVGPDF_ package to be quite sufficient for PDF::Builder's needs, and there is no need to continue with a separate duplicate package (especially as it is incomplete and unmaintained).

+If you are actually _using_ SVG::Reader, please plan accordingly to grab a copy of it (or fork it) for your own use.
+I do not plan to keep it available on GitHub, nor to place it on CPAN.

 ## Help Needed!

 As you may have noticed, I haven't had time to work on this package.
 I _will_ be